Jadarma/advent-of-code-kotlin-template/README.md

 'Run' gutter icon near any `AdventSpec` in your code.
 After that, you can re-run the same test using `Ctrl+F5`, or pressing the _Rerun_ button in the test tool window.
 This provides the most comfortable feedback loop when solving new problems.
+You may also run tests in bulk by right clicking on a test package.

 ### From Gradle / CLI